mongodb/docs/source/includes/user-roles-system-variable-introduction.rst

 .. note::

-   Another possible ``USER_ROLES`` example scenario: you could store medical diagnosis and insurance data in a collection.
-You could then use ``USER_ROLES`` in an aggregation pipeline to transform the data so that the diagnosis data can only be viewed by a user with a provider role and the insurance data can only be viewed by a user with a billing role.
-You don't have to include those user roles in document fields to use ``USER_ROLES``.
+   For another ``USER_ROLES`` example scenario, see :ref:`create-view-user-roles-system-variable-medical-example`.
+That example doesn't store the user roles in the document fields, as is done in the following example.

-For the budget scenario in this section, perform the following steps to create the required roles, users, and ``budget`` collection:
+For the budget scenario in this section, perform the following steps to create the roles, users, and ``budget`` collection:

 .. procedure::
    :style: normal